 The tour includes two pintxos skewers.
 Make sure you scope it all out, like a buffet, before you choose.
 Because there’s a lot to select from to go with the fabulous white wine they serve you, called Txakoli.
 As far as white wines go, Txakoli is very dry and has a subtle sparkle to it.
 Served with great fanfare, it’s rather impressively poured from a height — no spills!
 Tom Cruise has nothing on these bartenders.

 (Website / The Jade Door, 15-16 Gerrard St.)

 Our reward for the stair-climb was a Chinese tea cocktail and some incredibly tasty dim sum.
 The cocktail reminded me of a more exciting version of kombucha.
 Be careful, it’s easy to drink.
 Also, take note: Chinese tradition dictates that you don’t ever pour your own drink.
-Which means your cup will never be empty.
+This means your cup will never be empty.

 (Website / 8 Broadwick St.)

-The last stop on our tour, Basement Sate is a blink and you’ll miss it gem with an unmarked door and a very discreet plaque.
+The last stop on our tour, Basement Sate is a blink-and-you’ll-miss-it gem with an unmarked door and a very discreet plaque.
 We got to the top of the stairs and the first thing one of my friends said was “I don’t want to leave”.
 I concurred.
 We hadn’t even sat down yet.
-But that’s the reaction this very Manhatten like cocktail and dessert bar will elicit from most.
+But that’s the reaction this very Manhatten-like cocktail and dessert bar will elicit from most.
 Yes, cocktails AND desserts.

 One sparkly cocktail and an incredible hazelnut treat later, we asked Ashleigh if there was any way we could stay.
 The tour needs to end in a certain spot, but she made our little quartet a reservation to come back a bit later.
 We went back and it felt like we were on a girls’ night out in an episode of Sex and the City.
 Basement Sate is on point.
 I recommend the Notting Hill.